3.4 Experimenting and piloting

 Tua Björklund, a professor at Aalto University’s Design Factory, says that the radicalness in radical creativity comes from openly discussing and questioning assumptions, bringing in and appreciating diverse experiences, and being willing to consider and test even wild ideas.
 This increases the odds of finding and being able to realise truly novel solutions.

-In sum, experimenting is a key means for radical creativity.
-Prototyping and testing are the definition of experimentation: prototypes are built in order to test ideas with others to learn how they can be improved, ideally in rapid iteration.
-The practice of experimentation allows people and organizations to explore new ideas in unknown areas.
+In sum, experimentation is key for radical creativity.
+Prototyping and testing are the definition of experimentation: prototypes are built in order to test ideas and learn how they can be improved, ideally in rapid iteration.
+The practice of experimentation allows people and organizations to explore new ideas.
 Experiments can be used to define the next steps in the creative process.
-In other words, having cycles of experimenting, prototyping, testing, and learning is a key practice radical creativity.
+In other words, having cycles of experimenting, prototyping, testing and learning is a key practice in radical creativity.

 Case study